Georgia’s Own will be closed on Monday, May 30th in observance of Memorial Day.

 Starting a new business isn’t easy.
 You already know that.
 And some days may be discouraging, whether you have few customers to serve or are still dealing with electrical work that is taking forever to finish.
 On those days, remember why you wanted to start a business in the first place.
 What motivated you to take this step?
 Write your answer down and place it somewhere you can access it easily to remind you of why you’re doing this in the first place.
 You can even share your motivation with others so they can help you remember what you love about what you do.

 Opening a business takes a lot of work—but you can also find a lot of reward.
 You have the opportunity to make a difference in some way in your community, so plan ahead, get familiar with the basics, take advantage of your resources, and remember your reason for taking this step.
 By this time next year, your business may just be a household name.

+Ready to take the leap and start your next business endeavor?
 Georgia’s Own is here to help with all your business banking needs—from business checking and business savings accounts to treasury management solutions and more, we offer a full suite of products designed to help your business flourish.

 How to buy a new car without wrecking your finances

 Buying a new car is a big decision—not so much the make and model, but more about the financial responsibility that accompanies it.
 Unfortunately, what we want and what we need are often at odds with each other, and car buyers end up purchasing a vehicle with a price tag that exceeds their budget…and then some.

 Here are a few tips that can help keep your next car purchase in line with what you need, want, and can afford: